Editor’s Note:

 Anyaso described such practices as exploitative, stressing that market liberalization should not translate into unchecked profiteering at the expense of consumers.

-Call for More Importers to Break Monopoly
+More Importers to Break Monopoly

 A major concern raised by IPMAN is NNPCL’s dominance as the primary importer of petrol (PMS).
-Anyaso urged the Federal Government to issue licences to more qualified importers, noting that competition is essential for price stability.
+Anyaso urged the Federal Government to issue licenses to more qualified importers, noting that competition is essential for price stability.

 According to him, allowing multiple importers into the market would naturally introduce price competition, reduce supply pressure, and limit monopolistic influence.

-Why Competition Matters in Fuel Pricing
+Competition in Fuel Pricing

 Industry observers have long argued that a single dominant supplier undermines true deregulation.
 IPMAN’s position aligns with broader calls for a fully competitive downstream market, where prices are shaped by supply, demand, and efficiency rather than administrative influence.